actinia-org/actinia-introduction/docs/index.md

 With **persistent storage** we consider a data storage which keeps data also in case of shutoff as well as keeping them without a scheduled deletion time.
 In the Geo/EO context, persistent storage is used to provide, e.g. the base cartography, i.e. elevation models, street networks, building footprints, etc.

 The **ephemeral storage** is used for on demand computed results including user generated data and temporary data as occurring in processing chains.
-In an ephemeral storage data are only kept for a limited period of time (e.g., for 24 hs).
+In an ephemeral storage data are only kept for a limited period of time (e.g., in actinia, for 24 hs by default).

 In the cloud computing context this is relevant as cost incurs when storing data.